troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 Purge expired entries from the cache.
 This is _not_ needed for Redis and is inefficient for many other cache backend drivers (such as File) and not implemented at all in some other drivers.
+* --cache-force-clear
+Force the cache to be cleared of entries.
+Useful if there are problems.
+See also --force-download.
 * --cache-root-dir=str
 For File backend, specify the root directory in to which cache files are placed.
 Default is a per-user sub-directory under the